EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 It is often helpful to figure out to look at the *manual* of the library and see if they have any *quick introduction*, *user guide* or *example code*.
 These things can usually be found on the website of the more professional libraries that are available.
-Having good examples are often extremely helpful if you need a quick and brief introduction of how to obtain results with the library.
+Good examples are often extremely helpful if you need a quick and brief introduction of how to obtain results with the library.

 Finally, an important piece of advice is: experiment!
 Try writing short programs that call and use the library, and see if the results and behavior are similar to what you expect.
 Sometimes libraries seem to be intuitive in their usage, but they may exhibit unexpected behavior, in particular if you do not inspect that documentation that describes the behavior of the classes in the library.